Skip to content

 cfx_control:

-light_id: [led_strip_1, led_strip_2] # Key: Use a list format
+light_id: [led_strip_1, led_strip_2] # IDs of the lights in a list format

 This generates only one set of entities (e.g. Global Speed) that updates all listed lights at once.